dwellons/DonationLog/README.md

 finances or other reasons, or to share with donors.
 It is designed for initial use and testing by the Edgerton Community Outreach, is open-source and in the future will be free to use for any non-profit organization.

-If you want to help support the project, you can here: (future link)

 ### Project Technologies/Techniques Used.

 * Security/Authentication